We use cookies on this site to enhance your experience.

 Applications are completed online, and students are responsible for ensuring that they have met all the eligibility requirements and have adhered to the scholarship application guidelines.

 SSHRC Doctoral Applicants who are currently registered at Laurier or who were registered at Laurier at any time during the year of application and who will not be registered at another institution in the year of application must apply through Laurier.
-Laurier’s SSHRC doctoral quota for the 2022/23 competition is 22 (twenty-two).
+Laurier’s SSHRC doctoral quota for the Fall 2024 competition is 23 (twenty-three).

 Note: If you were not registered at an institution during the year of application, you must apply directly to SSHRC.

-Laurier’s internal applicant deadline to be considered for a SSHRC Doctoral Award is October 10, 2022, by midnight (EST).
+Laurier’s internal applicant deadline to be considered for a SSHRC Doctoral Award is October 10, 2024, by 11:59 p.m.
+(ET).
 Completed applications submitted through Laurier’s quota must be submitted via SSHRC's online application portal by Laurier’s internal deadline.

 Transcripts